rosette-api/java/java/examples/src/main/java/com/basistech/rosette/examples/README.md

 | File Name                                   | Description
 | -------------                               |-------------
-| CategoriesExample.java                      | Gets the category of a document at a URL (also shows how to use content from a web page)
+| CategoriesExample.java                      | Gets the category of a document at a URL
 | EntitiesExample.java                        | Extracts entities
 | EntitiesLinkedExample.java                  | Gets linked (to Wikidata) entities
 | InfoExample.java                            | Gets information about Rosette API